VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsubsection{BRNNs achieve easy mapping}

-One may suggest to use Recurrent Neural Networks (RNNs), such as Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) \cite{hochreiter1997long,cho2014properties}, to achieve {\em easy mapping}.
+One may suggest to use {\em Recurrent Neural Networks} (RNNs), such as {\em Long Short-Term Memory} (LSTM) and {\em Gated Recurrent Unit} (GRU), to achieve {\em easy mapping}.
 This seems reasonable because RNNs are effective in coping with sequential data and the output at each time step corresponds to a token in an iSeVC, which makes it easy to map the output back to iSeVCs.
+As shown in Fig. \ref{Fig_DL_model_training}, each output of the activation layer corresponds to a token of an input iSeVC at each time step.
+The outputs of standard BRNN can be mapped back to the vulnerable tokens, and therefore the vulnerable lines of intermediate code (i.e., multiple continuous vulnerable tokens).
 However, unidirectional RNNs are not sufficient because a statement in a program may be affected by some {\em preceding} and/or {\em subsequent} statements in the program.
-Nevertheless, BRNNs, such as Bidirectional LSTM (BLSTM) and Bidirectional GRU (BGRU) can indeed achieve {\em easy mapping}, while accommodating {\em preceding} and {\em subsequent} statements.
+Nevertheless, BRNNs, such as {\em Bidirectional LSTM} (BLSTM) and {\em Bidirectional GRU} (BGRU) can indeed achieve {\em easy mapping}, while accommodating {\em preceding} and {\em subsequent} statements.

 BRNNs cannot achieve the other two properties because their output granularity is the same as, rather than refining, the input granularity because they treat every part of an input equally.
 For vulnerability detection, some parts (i.e., vulnerable lines of code) of an iSeVC may be more important than the other parts of the iSeVC and should be paid more {\em attention} by neural networks.